AirHelp Score 2023: How did we rank the airlines?

 If we find any conflict between sources, we do not 'estimate' an average of the time.
 Instead, we rank sources by authority, taking the most authoritative figure to be true.

 To assess the quality of service for both airports and airlines, we asked the people who use them.
 We ran hundreds of surveys where we asked air travelers from more than 58 countries for their opinions — and we collected over 15,300 rankings of airlines.

 We asked passengers to rate the airlines they had most recently flown with on 5 factors:

 Passengers rated each factor on a scale from ‘very good’ to ‘very bad’.
-We gave each rating a numeric value from 1 - 5, and added these ratings together to arrive at a final score.
+We gave each rating a numeric value, and averaged these ratings to arrive at a final score.
 The higher the score, the better the airline did across all of these service factors.

 We believe that an airline should be assessed not just by how they treat their passengers during business as usual, but also by the consideration they show customers when things go wrong.
 We have unique insight into this thanks to our own data on how well airlines process valid customer claims for compensation.